 We'll also simplify language and geo controls with this upgrade.
 Today, admins must manually configure language and geo boost settings, and users must explicitly set a preferred language for it to influence results.
 With enhanced MLS and the new Enterprise Search (ES) plugin (more details here), both become native ranking signals in the core stack, which means employees will automatically see results best matched to their locale and query language without requiring manual configurations.
 You will still be able to interact with Assistant in 100+ languages as you do today.

-In late Q2, we'll further enhance user control by replacing today's "preferred bot response language" with two settings that apply across Assistant and Search:
+In Q3, we'll further enhance user control by replacing today's "preferred bot response language" with two settings that apply across Assistant and Search:

 - App Interface Language: Sets the language of the UI (navigation, controls, labels), independent of what language a user types.